ST4NSB/nlp-programming-language-detection/README.md

 }
 ```

-The output file will show:
+The output file will print:
 >The model predicts: C++ as the language of the file(files/test_file.txt).
 >Prediction procent: 0.997382117908361